HaochenZ11/CMU-VLA-Challenge/system/unity/README.md

   <img src="img/ps3_controller.jpg" alt="PS3 Controller" width="45%"/>
 </p>

 **Troubleshooting** - If the system does not launch correctly, users can launch the Unity environment and the autonomy system in two separate terminals.
-In a terminal, go inside this folder and launch the Unity environment.
+In a terminal, go inside this folder and launch the Unity environment:
 ```
 ./src/vehicle_simulator/mesh/unity/environment/Model.x86_64
 ```
-In a second terminal, go inside this main folder and bring up the autonomy system.
+In a second terminal, go inside this main folder and bring up the autonomy system:

 ```
 source devel/setup.sh